TieDyedDevil/vumeter/README.md

 This code descends from original work by Martin Cameron.

-The program requires the SDL2 and SDL2\_ttf libraries and the DejaVu and Google Noto fonts.
+The program requires the SDL2 and SDL2\_ttf libraries and the Google Noto fonts.

 Build using gcc 9 or clang 9; clang is preferred.